chem-274-A-master/problem-set-2/instructions.md

 ### Starting Code
 For this homework, you implement the Velocity Verlet algorithm and at least one other algorithm of your choice using inheritance.
 The algorithms you can choose from are at the end of this homework.
 You have been provided with starter code for this task:

-1. `diatomic.py` - Contains diatomic class (`Diatomic`) which has methods implemented in the Specifications of Problem Set 1.
-You will add two methods to this class (as outlined in Specifications, which will make MD simulation possible)
+1. `diatomic.py` - Contains the diatomic class (`Diatomic`), which has methods implemented in the Specifications of Problem Set 1.
+You will add two methods to this class (as outlined in Specifications), which will make MD simulation possible.
-2. `integrator.py` - Contains `IntegratorBaseClass` class.
-This class contains a constructor, run simulation, and update trackers method that will be common to all integrators.
+2. `integrator.py` - Contains the `IntegratorBaseClass` class.
+This class contains a constructor, a simulation method, and a tracker-update method that will be common to all integrators.
 3. `run.py` - contains a script which will run a Velocity Verlet simulation and create a plot comparing positions predicted by Velocity Verlet to analytical values.

 ### Specifications
 1. Starting with  the provided `Diatomic` class from Problem Set 1, add a method called `force` to compute the force based on position.
 Remember that for a harmonic oscillator, $F(x) = -kx$.
 This method should **return** the force.

 2. Add another method to your `Diatomic` class called `acceleration`.
 This method should calculate the acceleration based on the force (using your `force` method from the first step).
-This should use the equation `F=ma` (ie, $a = \frac{F}{m}$).
+This should use the equation $F=ma$ (i.e., $a = \frac{F}{m}$).
 This method should also **return** the calculated acceleration. **This acceleration will be used in many of the integration algorithms.**

 3. Now you have all the pieces for your integrators.
 For each integration method (you should do Velocity Verlet and one other method of your choice), write a class which inherits from `IntegratorBaseClass`.
 Write the `step` method.
 After writing the `step` method for the Velocity Verlet integration method, you should be able to run `run.py` and obtain graphs comparing the integration method and the analytical solution. **You do not need to change any code in IntegratorBaseClass or run.py to implement your integration methods, and your VelocityVerlet method should only need a `step` method.**

     Notice that the `IntegratorBaseClass` takes an instance of the diatomic class in the constructor.
-This is an example of an object oriented programming concept called *composition*.
+This is an example of an object-oriented programming concept called *composition*.
 The integrator has another object (the diatomic) as a component.
-The `run` methods in your integrator classes should update the state (position and velocity) of the diatomic for each time step (ie, `self.diatomic.position = SOMETHING`)
+The `run` methods in your integrator classes should update the state (position and velocity) of the diatomic for each time step (i.e., `self.diatomic.position = SOMETHING`).

 4. Compare the trajectory predicted by your integration methods to the analytical position values. **Hint** - If your integration is implemented correctly, you will see *very good* agreement between Velocity Verlet and the analytical solution for the parameters provided in the run script.

 ### Molecular Dynamics Integrators

 This section shows several molecular dynamics algorithms.
-Each of these algorithms has advantages / disadvantages concerning accuracy and stability which we will not have time to cover.
+Each of these algorithms has advantages and disadvantages concerning accuracy and stability that we will not have time to cover.
 Use this section as a reference as you are completing the tasks in the `Specifications` section.

 #### **Velocity Verlet Integrator**